-Southern Union State Community College offers a mobility option for the Licensed Paramedic who has worked for 1 year within the last 20 months.
-The Paramedic to ADN Mobility applicant is required to have an unencumbered paramedic license in Alabama, have a minimum Associate's Degree and have completed a list of prerequisite courses that can be found under Admissions Requirements, and have completed the NAS 100 course or a 4 hour course equivalent.
+Southern Union State Community College offers a mobility option for the Licensed Paramedic.
+The Paramedic to ADN Mobility applicant is required to have an unencumbered paramedic license in Alabama, have completed a list of prerequisite courses that can be found under Admissions Requirements, and have completed the NAS 100 course or a 4 hour course equivalent.
 Effective October 15, 2020, applicants are no longer required to obtain the Certified Nursing Assistant (CNA) certification.
 Students must apply to the College and to the mobility program by the published deadline.
 This program admits one time per year to begin spring semester.

 Application Deadline: September 15th for spring admission